Jump Start - summer programme for new students

 Which papers are offered in Jump Start

-Jump Start papers are worth 15 points and may count as an elective paper towards your degree - you will need to confirm this with your Faculty.
+Papers will be worth 15 points and may count as an elective paper towards your degree - you will need to confirm this with your Faculty.

 Writing for Academic Success